danielnaranjo/currency-converter/README.md

 npm install
 npm start
 ```
-This should start a new server on `http://localhost:8080/`
+This should start a new server on `http://localhost:8080/`.

 ## Build
 ```
 npm run build
 ```
+Built files are located in `./dist`.